 Before trying every means you could think of, here is a kind suggestion that everybody should follow.
 Rescue data and files on your iPhone when it ran into trouble and iTunes could not restore it to normal.

-To access data from disabled iPhone without iTunes, you can download EaseUS MosiSaver.
-It's an iOS data recovery app that is able to scan and find all contacts, pictures, messages, videos and many other data files from your device's internal memory, or you can use it as an iPhone backup extractor to restore iCloud or iTunes backup.
+To access data from a disabled iPhone without iTunes, you can download EaseUS MobiSaver.
+It's an iOS data recovery app that is able to scan and find all contacts, pictures, messages, videos, and many other data files from your device's internal memory, or you can use it as an iPhone backup extractor to restore iCloud or iTunes backup.

 Solutions for 'The iPhone could not be restored.
 An unknown error has occurred (9)'

-As we've explained, error code 9 are frequently seen when iOS upgrade and device restore.
-Hence, if iTunes couldn't recognize your device or the device has disconnected, you'll receive the error.
+As we've explained, error code 9 is frequently seen when the iOS upgrade and the device restore.
+Hence, if iTunes couldn't recognize your device or the device is disconnected, you'll receive the error.

 The iPhone [device name] could not be restored.
 An unknown error occurred (9)

 There is a list of solutions for you to fix the error.
-Many people have tried on their own and shared their successful experience on some popular iOS forums.
+Many people have tried on their own and shared their successful experiences on some popular iOS forums.

 - Install the latest version of iTunes.